Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

-\tb{In contrast, the retrograde rotation, with a smaller spread in $\epsilon$, is more resistant to disruption, resulting in more mass in the core.
-In the Right panel of Figure \ref{fig.RWD}, we plot the fallback rate over time in hours for different values of $\lambda$.
-The fallback rate plots exhibit similar features to those in the Right panel of Figure \ref{fig.RBH1}: two peaks and a dip, with the first peak being higher than the second.
+In contrast, the retrograde rotation, with a smaller spread in $\epsilon$, is more resistant to disruption, resulting in more mass in the core.
+In the right panel of Figure \ref{fig.RWD}, we plot the fallback rate over time in hours for different values of $\lambda$.
+The fallback rate plots exhibit similar features to those in the right panel of Figure \ref{fig.RBH1}: two peaks and a dip, with the first peak being higher than the second.
 After disruption, the debris bound to the black hole is less compact with prograde spin compared to retrograde spin.
 Consequently, the most bound debris falls back onto the black hole more quickly in the prograde case because it is more dispersed.
 We calculate that the most bound debris falls back approximately $14\%$ earlier for a prograde spin compared to a retrograde spin of the WD.
 We also find that the late-time fallback rate varies with $\lambda$.
-This variation in the late-time fallback rate is not present in the Right panel of Figure \ref{fig.RBH1}.
-This could be significant from an observational perspective, but a detailed analysis of the exact variation in the late-time power law is beyond the scope of the current work.}
+This variation in the late-time fallback rate is not present in the right panel of Figure \ref{fig.RBH1}.
+This could be significant from an observational perspective, particularly in scenarios where multiple disruptions occur during each pericenter passage, potentially contributing to the late-time fallback rate.
+Additionally, it is important to note that in those scenarios, the actual late-time fallback could be influenced by these subsequent disruptions, making it an interesting area for future studies to explore how the stripped material from the second and subsequent interactions could add to the existing debris to alter the fallback rates.
+A detailed analysis of the exact variation in the late-time power law, considering these factors, is a topic worth studying in future.

 Next, we explore the combined rotation effects of the BH and WD on the material bound to the BH and the resulting fallback rates.
 In the presence of a spinning BH and a non-spinning WD, we observe that for retrograde spin ($a^\star < 0$), there is more mass disruption from the initial WD compared to the prograde spin of the BH ($a^\star > 0$).
 Conversely, in the presence of a non-spinning BH and a spinning WD, the prograde spin of the WD (parallel to the orbital direction, $\lambda > 0$) leads to more disruption from the initial WD than the retrograde spin (anti-parallel to the orbital direction, $\lambda < 0$) of the initial WD.
 Therefore, to achieve maximum disruption from the initial WD, coupling the retrograde spin of the BH with the prograde spin of the WD is required, while for minimum disruption, coupling the prograde spin of the BH with the retrograde spin of the WD is necessary.
 All other combinations fall between these chosen configurations.